WeraGitHub/SkyProject/README.md

 # Weather Application
-## developed during my DevOps course with Sky
+## Developed during my DevOps programme with Sky and QA
 #### This is a Flask web application that uses the OpenWeather API to display weather forecasts for cities around the world.